 Cost of certificates

-2. Alternative ways to register your baby's birth
+2. Alternative ways to register your baby's birth (register by declaration)

 If your baby was born in Lambeth, you should register the birth with us by booking an appointment.
 But if you can't get to us, you can give the details to any Register Office in England and Wales.
+This is called registering a birth by declaration.

 Visit the General Register Office website to search for your local office.
+You may need to book an appointment to visit the register office and it is advised to contact them first.

 3. Same-sex female couples